strongway/tutorial_data_science/README.md

-# tutorial_data_science
+# Lab tutorials on Python, R
-Lab tutorial on data science, python, R
+Here is the collection of lab tutorials on Python, R and applications to Psychophysics, and neuroscience.